Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 [[#CPS-KeyHierarchy|A key hierarchy]] is implemented by listing the `default_KID` in the `tenc` box of the initialization segment (identifying the [=root key=]) and then overriding the key identifier in the `sgpd` boxes of media segments (identifying the [=leaf keys=] that apply to each media segment).
 The `moof/pssh` box is used to deliver/unlock new [=leaf keys=] and provide the associated license policy.

-When using CMAF chunks for delivery, each CMAF fragment may be split into multiple CMAF chunks, each of which has its own `moof` box.
-The presence of `moof/pssh` boxes SHALL be limited to only the first CMAF chunk of each CMAF fragment.
+When using CMAF chunks for delivery, each CMAF fragment may be split into multiple CMAF chunks.
+If the CMAF fragment contained any `moof/pssh` boxes, copies of these boxes SHALL be present in each CMAF chunk that starts with an independent media sample.

+Note: While DASH only requires the presence of `moof/pssh` in the first CMAF chunk, the requirement is more extensive in the interest of HLS interoperability.

 ## Encryption and DRM signaling in the MPD ## {#CPS-mpd}